Stephanie Knows Who: The Move version

-The English power pop group The Move covered "Stephanie Knows Who" on their live EP Something Else from The Move, released on the 21st of June, 1968, through Regal Zonophone Records.
-The recording is taken from the band's show at the Marquee Club (based in London) on the 27th of February that same year, with the recording being produced by Denny Cordell.
+The English power pop group The Move covered "Stephanie Knows Who" on their live EP Something Else from The Move, released on 21 June 1968, through Regal Zonophone Records.
+The recording is taken from the band's show at the Marquee Club (based in London) on 27 February that same year, with the recording being produced by Denny Cordell.

 AllMusic critic Cub Koda describes the Move's version as "a psychedelic number with loads of wah-wah guitar from Roy Wood."
 AllMusic's Richie Unterberger also commented on the song, specifically its "spinning and frenetic guitar work."
-The song also appears on other albums by the group, including the 2007 reissue of the band's sophomore studio album, Shazam.
+The song also appears on other albums by the group, including the 1998 reissue of the band's sophomore studio album, Shazam.

 The Aardvarks version

 "Stephanie Knows Who" was also covered by the American garage rock group the Aardvarks, and their recording was released on the various artists compilation album Modstock Saarbrücken 94.